cscart/docs/en/developer_guide/getting_started/server_ansible_playbooks.rst

           yum install nano

    #.
-Open the file you want to edit (if you use Ubuntu, you just start with this command, without installing **nano**):
+Open the file you want to edit:

       .. code-block:: bash